jimmychu0807/substrate-front-end-template/README.md

 ### Production

-* Note: In development requires at least 200 MB storage space for Docker images and containers
+* Note: In development requires at least 200 MB storage space for Docker images and containers once it has finished building
 * Install and run [Docker](https://www.docker.com/) daemon
 * Update `whitelistVars` in bash script file env.sh with environment variables that you want to be included from the .env file in the front-end.
 See also https://create-react-app.dev/docs/adding-custom-environment-variables/
 * Run Substrate front-end from a Docker container and follow the terminal log instructions.
-Output log recorded in docker.log.
 ```bash
 ./docker-prod.sh
 ```